caelifer/tree/README.md

 ```
 # Examples

-By default, `tree` will examin current directory.
+By default, `tree` will examine current directory.
 Here is a sample output.
 ```
 $ tree
 .